juglab/FourierImageTransformer/README.md

 `conda activate fit`

+Then we install PyTorch for CUDA 10.2:

+`conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch`

+Followed by installing fast-transformers:

+`pip install --user pytorch-fast-transformers`

 Now we have to install the `astra-toolbox`:

 `conda install -c astra-toolbox/label/dev astra-toolbox`

-Then we install PyTorch for CUDA 10.2:

-`conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch`

 And finally we install Fourier Image Transformer: